Skip to content

 Sample alerts

-# Any projection-side error in the last 5 min
+# Any reconcile-side error in the last 5 min, broken out by kind so you can

 - alert: ProjectionReconcileErrors